Universal Airlines (Guyana): History

 Catering mainly to Guyanese in the US, the airline focused on the specific needs of this customer base, offering larger baggage allowances and a non-stop route.

-It subsequently leased an Airbus A320-200 from TACA Airlines, but this was repossessed in 2005 and Universal Airlines was forced to suspend operations on August 29, 2005.
+It subsequently leased an Airbus A320-200 from TACA Airlines, but was repossessed in 2005 and Universal Airlines was forced to suspend operations on August 29, 2005.
 BWIA West Indies Airways assisted stranded passengers during that time.

 Destinations

 Universal Airlines flew to the following destinations: